The Editorial Team

 Dr Johanna Harris

-Johanna Harris is Senior Lecturer in Renaissance Literature at Exeter University.
+Johanna Harris is Associate Professor in Literature at the Australian Catholic University (North Sydney).
 She is co-editor (with Dr Elizabeth Scott-Baumann) of The Intellectual Culture of Puritan Women, 1558-1680 (2011), and the co-general editor (with Dr Alison Searle) of the 9-volume edition of Richard Baxter’s Correspondence (OUP), newly underway.
 Her publications focus on English puritanism and nonconformity, religious politics, epistolary culture, and early modern women’s writing.

 Editor, Volume III: The Osborn Manuscript and ‘The Ceremonial Law’

 Sarah Hutton is Honorary Visiting Professor at the University of York.
 Her research focuses on early modern intellectual history, with special interests in the Cambridge Platonists and women philosophers.
 Her publications include British Philosophy in the Seventeenth-Century (OUP, 2015) and Anne Conway, a Woman Philosopher (CUP, 2004).

 Editor, Volumes I & II: The Lambeth Manuscript (with Julia Smith); Volume XIII: Christian Ethicks (1675)

 Kate Loveman is Associate Professor in English Literature at the University of Leicester.
 She works on Restoration and early eighteenth-century literature and history.
 Her publications include Reading Fictions (2008) and Samuel Pepys and His Books: Reading, Newsgathering and Sociability, 1660-1703 (2015).